zendesk/predictive_load/README.md

 predictive_load
 ===============

 Observes Active Record collections and notifies when a member loads an association.
+This allows for:
-This allows for detecting N+1 ands automatically preloading the association in a single query for all members of that collection.
+* automatically preloading the association in a single query for all members of that collection.

-For example, the following code:
+* N+1 detection logging

+### Automatic preloading

 ```ruby
 ActiveRecord::Relation.collection_observer = PredictiveLoad::Loader